boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/100-stacked-column-chart.md

 # 100% Stacked Column Chart

-100% Stacked Column Chart allows you to compare multiple measures through bars stacked one after the other vertically.
+The 100% Stacked Column Chart allows you to compare multiple measures by stacking bars vertically, one after the other.

 ![Hundred Stacked Column Chart](/static/assets/visualizing-data/visualization-widgets/images/100-stacked-column-chart/hundredstacked-columnchart.png)

 ## How to configure the table data to 100% stacked column chart?

-100% Stacked Column Chart need a minimum of 1 value element and 1 column element to showcase.
-The measure or expression field that you would like to analyze can be dropped into Y Values block.
-The dimension that you would like to categorize the measure, can be dropped onto Columns block.
-If you would like to categorize based on a series, then the respective dimension can be dropped onto Rows block in addition.
+A 100% Stacked Column Chart requires at least one value element and one column element to display.
+The measure or expression field that you want to analyze can be placed in the Y Values block.
+The dimension that you want to use to categorize the measure can be placed in the Columns block.
+If you want to categorize based on a series, the corresponding dimension can also be placed in the Rows block.

-The following steps explains how to configure data to 100% stacked column chart:
+The following steps explain how to configure data for a 100% stacked column chart:

-1. Drag and drop the 100% stacked column chart to canvas and resize it to your required size.
+1. Drag and drop the 100% stacked column chart onto the canvas and resize it to your desired size.

 ![Hundred Stacked Column Chart resize](/static/assets/visualizing-data/visualization-widgets/images/100-stacked-column-chart/add-hundredstacked-columnchart.png)

-2. Click the `Data Source` button in the configuration panel.
+2. Click the `Data Source` button located in the configuration panel.

 ![Data Source](/static/assets/visualizing-data/visualization-widgets/images/databutton.png)

-3. Click the `CREATE NEW` button to launch a new connection from the connection type panel.
+3. Click the `CREATE NEW` button to initiate a new connection from the connection type panel.

 ![Connection type panel](/static/assets/visualizing-data/visualization-widgets/images/datasourcebutton.png)

-4. In the connection type panel, click any one (Here, the `Microsoft Excel` Connection type is selected for demonstration) of the listed connection type button shown.
+4. In the connection type panel, click on any one of the listed connection type buttons shown (Here, the `Microsoft Excel` connection type is selected for demonstration).

 ![Datasource list](/static/assets/visualizing-data/visualization-widgets/images/datasourcelist.png)

-5. In the `NEW DATA SOURCE` configuration panel, fill the connection type and related details.
-Click `Connect` button
+5. In the `NEW DATA SOURCE` configuration panel, fill in the connection type and related details.
+Then, click the `Connect` button.

 ![Connect button](/static/assets/visualizing-data/visualization-widgets/images/connectbutton.png)

-6. Drag your preferred table or view from the left pane from the data design view, click the `Save` button.
+6. Drag your preferred table or view from the left pane in the data design view, then click the `Save` button.

 ![Virtual table](/static/assets/visualizing-data/visualization-widgets/images/virtualtable.png)

-7. Click the `Properties` button in the configuration panel, property pane opens.
+7. Click the `Properties` button in the configuration panel to open the property pane.

 ![Designer properties button](/static/assets/visualizing-data/visualization-widgets/images/designerpropertiesbutton.png)

-8. Now, switch to the `ASSIGN DATA` tab.
+8. Now, please switch to the `ASSIGN DATA` tab.

 ![Hundred Stacked Column assign data](/static/assets/visualizing-data/visualization-widgets/images/100-stacked-column-chart/assign-data.png)

-9. The `ASSIGN DATA` tab will be opened with available measures and dimensions from the connected data source.
+9. The `ASSIGN DATA` tab will be opened, with available measures and dimensions from the connected data source.

 ![Chart data](/static/assets/visualizing-data/visualization-widgets/images/assign-data-section.png)

-10. You can add the required data from `Measures` and `Dimensions` into the required field.
+10. You can add the required data from the `Measures` and `Dimensions` into the designated field.

 #### Adding Value(s)

-You can add more than one `Measures` into the `Value(s)` field by dragging and dropping the required measure.
+You can add more than one `Measures` to the `Value(s)` field by dragging and dropping the required measure.

 ![Adding Value(s)](/static/assets/visualizing-data/visualization-widgets/images/100-stacked-column-chart/add-measure.png)

-Click the `Settings` option to change the name by using the `Rename` option and the required summary type from the available summary types shown in `Settings.`
+Click the `Settings` option to change the name by using the `Rename` option and selecting the required summary type from the available summary types shown in `Settings`.

 ![Settings](/static/assets/visualizing-data/visualization-widgets/images/100-stacked-column-chart/settings.png)

 #### Filtering data

-You can filter the data to be displayed in the chart by using the `Filter` option.
+You can filter the data that is displayed in the chart by using the `Filter` option.
 For more details, refer to the [filter](/visualizing-data/working-with-widgets/configuring-widget-filters/).

 ![Configuring widget filters](/static/assets/visualizing-data/visualization-widgets/images/100-stacked-column-chart/filter-option.png)

 #### Formatting data

 You can format the data to be displayed in the chart by using the `Format` option.
-For more details, refer to the [measure format](/visualizing-data/working-with-widgets/formatting-measure-type-column/).
+For more details, please refer to the [measure format](/visualizing-data/working-with-widgets/formatting-measure-type-column/).

 ![Formatting measure type column](/static/assets/visualizing-data/visualization-widgets/images/100-stacked-column-chart/format-option.png)

-To remove the added value fields click highlighted button.
+To remove the added value fields, click the highlighted button.

 ![Click the highlighted button](/static/assets/visualizing-data/visualization-widgets/images/100-stacked-column-chart/removebutton.png)